Joshua Magee

 Joshua Magee (born 3 November 1994) is an Irish badminton player.
 He started playing badminton at the age of six in Raphoe club, and was selected to join the national team in 2014.
 He competed at the 2015 and 2019 European Games, and in 2015, he won a bronze medal in the men's doubles event with his brother Sam Magee.

+In addition to Sam, he also has two siblings Chloe and Daniel, both who played at international level.